dailystudio/dspublic/DevBricks/README.md

 With these classes, even you do not have any knowledge about SQL or Androiud Content Provider, you can easily bind data in your application with permanent database storage.

 ### Define an Object
-For example, if we have a class named ***People***, which represent a people data structure in memory.
+For example, if you have a class named ***People***, which represent a people data structure in memory.
 It is defined as below:
 ```java
 public class People {
 	private String mName;